Can Teeth Whitening Turn You Into a Bleachorexic?

 We will supervise your treatment, so if you experience any problems you can get professional advice and support.
 And you can keep your custom mouth trays for top up whitening.
 Professional whitening can last for up to three years.
 Contact our practice today.

-Posted by Wickersley Dental Practice on 6th May 2015, under Teeth Whitening
+Posted by popcreative on 6th May 2015, under Teeth Whitening